gunnarnormand/spotifyBowie/readme.md

 - Check JS files for errors
 - Refresh the Browser

 Now you can just work in the index.html file, the css (or later, scss) files, the js files, and Gulp will error check them and refresh the browser every time you save.
-Frickin' magic right?
+Frickin' magic right?# spotifyBowie